 Consider this color for any part of your house!
 Since it’s so clean and neutral, it’s extremely versatile and can look terrific for your:

 Thanks to its perfectly neutral nature, Chantilly Lace can be an excellent choice for any house style and decor.

 I’m not gonna lie – choosing the PERFECT paint color isn’t as easy as seeing what you like online and simply adding it to your space.
 There’s an entire science behind it!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-Do you know what is meant when people talk about a paint’s “undertones?”
-If you already know, then just skip on past.
-But if you hear that word and start to retract a bit because you just DON’T get it, I got your back.
+Do you know what people mean when they talk about a paint’s “undertones?”
+If you already know, then just skip down to the info about Chantilly Lace’s undertones.
+However, if you hear that word and start to retract a bit because you just DON’T get it, I got your back.

 “Undertones” versus “Mass Tones”

-Paint colors, and color, in general, is complex.
+Paint colors and color, in general, are complex.
 Just like a wine connoisseur can pick up that bottle of Pinot Noir and taste hints of apricot, a trained eye can detect a little bit of yellow or a tiny bit of blue in a shade of white paint.